Asnivor/MedLaunch-www/pages/04.changelog/default.md

 ------------------------------------
 #### Pre-Release Changes ([Master](https://github.com/Asnivor/MedLaunch) branch)
 ------------------------------------
-* Fixed edge-case bug where certain disc cue file would not be parsed properly (eg Valkyrie Profile)
+* (BugFix) Fixed edge-case bug where certain disc cue file would not be parsed properly (eg Valkyrie Profile)
+* (Feature) For multi-disc games added a context menu launch option to choose the disc you wish to boot from initially
+* (BugFix) Fixed issues with the older mednafen versions compatibility code

 ##### [0.5.5.2](http://medlaunch.asnitech.co.uk/releases/0-5-5-2)
 ###### 2017-06-23